Cwantic/Documentation/Python/Classes/solution.md

 Once the solution exists, you can retrieve the forces on each [element](https://documentation.metapiping.com/Python/Classes/element.html) for a certain load case number (int).

 getForces() returns a list of (Item1, Item2).
 One couple for the extremity 1 and one couple for the extremity 2.
 Item1 represents the force (Vector3D) and Item2 the moment (Vector3D) on an extremity of an element.
-This list is ordered like the metal's elements but with twice the size.
+This list is ordered like the metal element list but with twice the size.

 ```python
 # Python script